GodMod/godmod.github.io/pages/oauthprovider/oauthprovider_client.md

 * User-API Endpoint - *Copy it into your application*
 * Client-ID - *Copy it into your application*
 * Client-Secret - *Copy it into your application, but it should be kept secret*
-* JWT-Secret - *Used to verify the Signature of the JWT Token*

 {% include links.html %}